 A wealth coaching client recently asked “How much do I need to invest to make $10,000 a month in income?”
-So, we explored several options based on her net worth and chosen level of risk.
+We explored several options to accomplish this based on her net worth and chosen level of risk.

 To see how much you need to invest to make $10,000 in monthly income, or any other amount, simply multiply the desired monthly income by 12, and then divide the result by the expected investment yield.